 A self-catering cottage holiday in Wales brings independence and a sense of place.
 Over a warm mug of tea you might watch the morning ebb and flow of village life as the postman drops off the day’s mail, the harrowing of the farmer’s plough as he climbs the hillside, or the dawn circling of calling seagulls above a returning trawler.

 From week to week cottage owners welcome families, groups of friends and romantic couples looking for a little privacy.
-With plenty of space to make your own, you have the freedom to burn your own dinner, uncork your own wine, or dine out in the local restaurants.
+Whether it's a seaside cottage or a cottage in one of Wales' historic villages, tucked away in an idyllic valley: with plenty of space to make your own, you have the freedom to burn your own dinner, uncork your own wine, or dine out in the local restaurants.

 Cottage, converted barn or farm